shubham17122001/Machine-Learning-Based-Classification-of-Marathi-Words-for-Brain-Computer-Interface-Applications/README.md

-# Scripts for Marathi BCI Project
+# Machine Learning-Based Classification of Marathi Words for Brain-Computer Interface Applications